laurentedel/hdp-ansible-api/README.md

 - Ansible on your deployment machine
 - JDK 1.8 installed on your hosts
-- Mysql/MariaDB Database installed for Ambari Server Backend
+- Mysql/MariaDB or PostgreSQL Database installed for Ambari Server Backend
 - NTPD Installed
 - Network Resolution
 - Certificates in keystore/truststore jks if you want to enable SSL